arras-energy/gridlabd-old/README.md

 The documentation for this project is located at http://docs.gridlabd.us/.

-This responsitory contains the source code to HiPAS GridLAB-D, which is being developed by SLAC National Accelerator Laboratory for the California Energy Commission under grant [EPC-17-046](https://www.energy.ca.gov/filebrowser/download/1147).
+This respository contains the source code to HiPAS GridLAB-D, which is being developed by SLAC National Accelerator Laboratory for the California Energy Commission under grant [EPC-17-046](https://www.energy.ca.gov/filebrowser/download/1147).
 This version of GridLAB-D is intended to be a commercial-grade version of the [US Department of Energy's research version of GridLAB-D developed by Pacific Northwest National Laboratory](https://github.com/gridlab-d/gridlab-d).

-This source code in this repository is being developed in coordination with several other CEC and DOE projects conducted by SLAC and Stanford University.
-Only SLAC and Stanford projects may contribute to this repository.
+The source code in this repository is being developed in coordination with several other CEC and DOE projects conducted by or coordinated with SLAC and Stanford University.
+Only participating SLAC and Stanford projects may contribute to this repository.
 Changes made in this repository will be migrated back to the research version of GridLAB-D at PNNL's discretion.

 The following projects are actively contributing to HiPAS GridLAB-D at this time: